jnicholsonapsu/Markdown-with-images/example/example.md

 ### Caption an image

 In many cases you will want to give an image a caption.
-The correct approach is HTML's `figure` element:
+The correct approach is HTML's `FIGURE` element:

 <figure>
   <img src="Face-smile.png" alt="A smiling face">